VinayNandurdikar/CFD-CAE-Portfolio/README.md

 * Internal and external flow simulation
 * Incompressible and compressible CFD
-* Hypersonic flow modelling
+* Transonic and hypersonic aerodynamics
 * Steady-state simulations
 * Flow separation and recirculation
-* Shock-wave and expansion-flow physics
+* Shock and compression-flow physics
 * Pressure and velocity analysis
 * Numerical convergence assessment
 * Solver troubleshooting and stabilisation